Get Your Instant Estimate

 Under TOU pricing, this works in your favor in two ways:

 The result?
-Your weighted average cost of electricity across all 24 hours drops significantly — because you're drawing from the grid mostly during off-peak and super off-peak periods.
+Your weighted average cost of electricity drops significantly — because you're self-powering during peak and drawing from the grid mostly during the cheapest periods.

 The EV Advantage: Charge at Night, Save All Year

-Based on recent PECO generation rates:
+Based on current PECO residential TOU generation rates:

-• Super Off-Peak rate: approximately $0.043/kWh
+• Super Off-Peak rate: ~$0.053/kWh

 Battery Storage Makes TOU Even More Powerful